bytestamp/bt/README.md

 # bt
 Register files to blockchain.

-This is a sample linux script to use ByteStamp webservices.
+This is a sample bash script to use ByteStamp webservices.

+The script is self-explained and can be used to understand how to connect to ByteStamp webservices with any programming language.

 # Installation